ThatXuxe/ICSE-Java-Practice/README.md

 # ICSE-Java-Practice
 A collection of practice programs I used for 10th Grade ICSE (while learning Java)
 ## Installation
-If you have Git, `https://github.com/ThatXuxe/ICSE-Java-Practice.git` else, get Git.
+If you have Git, `git clone https://github.com/ThatXuxe/ICSE-Java-Practice.git` else, get Git.
 ## Why are they so unorganized?
 Because they weren't intended for release here.